march 2021: dispatching within 10 working days.

 The only maker allowed to call his knives ‘Higonokami’ now is 5th generation blacksmith Mr Nagao, based in Miki.
 Mr Nagao has produced these knives for TOG and we have laser etched our logo on the handles.

-Sign up for our newsletter below to be eligible EVERY MONTH.
-You’ll also be the first to hear about awesome new TOG stuff.
+We are currently awaiting more stock of this item.
+Sign up below to be the first to hear about new availability.